Sioux Falls woman wins 2 Subarus in CHS charity raffle

 “He goes, you won two cars, I was like, I won two cars!?
 I told my husband and he was like, we won two cars!?
 He couldn’t believe it, my daughter is there she’s crying because she was so happy and jumping around,” Christine said.
 “Two tickets purchased, two cars won.”

-The chances of her winning both vehicles were 1 in nearly 320 thousand.
+The chances of her winning both vehicles were 1 in nearly 320,000.
 And to top it off, after getting that once-in-a-lifetime phone call, they took off for their family vacation the next morning, just continuing their celebration.